 Venice needs no introduction.
 Even if you have never been, the name itself will instantly conjure up images of ornate bridges, cathedrals, and palaces overlooking watery streets lined with gondolas.
 It is a place that has inspired awe in travellers for centuries and is surely one of the world’s great treasures.

 Having said that, I wasn’t too sure if we would like Venice.
 We had always liked to stay off the tourist trail and visit out of the way places, but Venice has a reputation for being crazily busy, and we were here in July at the peak of tourist season.

-I can safely say that we absolutely loved it.
+I can safely say that we absolutely loved it and it was a highlight of this trip to Italy.
 We are world travellers always on the lookout for new places and new experiences, and there is nowhere in the world like Venice.

 It truly deserves its fame and popularity.
 It is unique and stunningly beautiful.

 Yes, it is busy but other than one or two hotspots this doesn’t detract from the majesty of the town and it is somewhere that we think everyone should visit.

 No matter how many photographs or films you may have seen, it is still a jaw-dropping experience seeing Venice’s canals and palaces for the first time, and a trip down the Grand Canal is one of the great travel experiences.